benliepert/blog/content/posts/2-good-first-issue.md

 assert!(offset.unwrap() > 0);
 ```

-# My (actual) first open source contribution

-Talk about finding the documentation error in `ndarray`
+While investigating the above code, I found a mistake in the documentation for `ndarray::Array::into_raw_vec_and_offset()`, which stated that the function would return 0 if the array was empty.
+That didn't make sense - when would the function return `None` then?
+It turns out the function _does_ return `None` if the array is empty, as the documentation for a helper function confirmed.
+I created a [PR](https://github.com/rust-ndarray/ndarray/pull/1432) which was promptly merged.

+Now that I'd proven we could have a standard layout array with nonzero offset, it was time to update the macros that used the outdated functions and add test cases.

+code summary/snippets and test cases

-# Learnings
+# Conclusion

 I went into this fix with a false sense of security.
 Rerun as a whole, let alone Tensors and macros, were unfamiliar, and I expected to keep them at arms length.
 Increment a version, read the docs to make sure I replace the necessary functions correctly, make sure the tests pass, and move on.
+I should have taken more time up front to faimiliarize myself with the offset concept - ignoring it previously could have been a mistake after all.
 This still turned out to be a great first issue as it was well matched to my current skill level while still being challenging.

 A big thanks to Emil for egui, Rerun, and his prompt, intelligent responses despite my inexperience in open source.
 I'm sure I'll be back to contribute more.